 The phase correct PWM mode (WGM21:0 = 1) provides a high resolution phase correct PWM waveform generation option.
-The phase correct PWM mode is based on a dualslope operation.
+The phase correct PWM mode is based on a dual-slope operation.
 The counter counts repeatedly from BOTTOM to MAX and then from MAX to BOTTOM.
-In non-inverting Compare Output mode, the output compare (OC2) is cleared on the compare match between TCNT2 and OCR2 while counting up, and set on the compare match while downcounting.
+In non-inverting Compare Output mode, the Output Compare (OC2) is cleared on the Compare Match between TCNT2 and OCR2 while upcounting, and set on the Compare Match while downcounting.
 In inverting Output Compare mode, the operation is inverted.
 The dual-slope operation has lower maximum operation frequency than single slope operation.
 However, due to the symmetric feature of the dual-slope PWM modes, these modes are preferred for motor control applications.

-The PWM resolution for the phase correct PWM mode is fixed to 8 bits.
-In phase correct PWM mode the counter is incremented until the counter value matches Max When the counter reaches MAX, it changes the count direction.
+The PWM resolution for the phase correct PWM mode is fixed to eight bits.
+In phase correct PWM mode the counter is incremented until the counter value matches MAX.
+When the counter reaches MAX, it changes the count direction.
 The TCNT2 value will be equal to MAX for one timer clock cycle.
 The timing diagram for the phase correct PWM mode is shown on Figure 67.
 The TCNT2 value is in the timing diagram shown as a histogram for illustrating the dual-slope operation.
 The diagram includes non-inverted and inverted PWM outputs.
-The small horizontal line marks on the TCNT2 slopes represent compare matches between OCR2 and TCNT2.
+The small horizontal line marks on the TCNT2 slopes represent Compare Matches between OCR2 and TCNT2.